 What are the integrity rules for databases?

-In addition to referential integrity, there are other integrity provisions that a database must meet in order to be in a consistent, or truthful, state.
+In addition to referential integrity, there are other integrity provisions that a database must meet to be in a consistent, or truthful, state.
 These include:

 - Range integrity: The values in an attribute, i.e., a column, must lie within a predefined range.
 For example, the entry of age can only be between 0 and 150 years, but if an entry wants to store an age of 200 years, the range integrity is violated.